Improving React Testing Library Tests

 jsxexport const Form = ({ saveData }) => { const [state, setState] = useState({ name: "", email: "", password: "", confirmPassword: "", conditionsAccepted: false, }); const onFieldChange = (event) => { let value = event.target.value; if (event.target.type === "checkbox") { value = event.target.checked; } setState({ ...state, [event.target.id]: value }); }; const onSubmit = (event) => { event.preventDefault(); saveData(state); }; return ( <form className="form" onSubmit={onSubmit}> <div className="field"> <label>Name</label> <input id="name" onChange={onFieldChange} placeholder="Enter your name" /> </div> <div className="field"> <label>Email</label> <input type="email" id="email" onChange={onFieldChange} placeholder="Enter your email address" /> </div> <div className="field"> <label>Password</label> <input type="password" id="password" onChange={onFieldChange} placeholder="Password should be at least 8 characters" /> </div> <div className="field"> <label>Confirm password</label> <input type="password" id="confirmPassword" onChange={onFieldChange} placeholder="Enter the password once more" /> </div> <div className="field checkbox"> <input type="checkbox" id="conditions" onChange={onFieldChange} /> <label>I agree to the terms and conditions</label> </div> <button type="submit">Sign up</button> </form> ); };

-The way we'd test it is by simulating entering the data via form elements, submitting the form, and then verifying that the saveData
+We can test this by simulating the data entry through form elements, submitting the form, and then verifying that the saveData

-prop received the data we typed in.
+prop received the data we input.
 We can break it down into 3 steps:

 - Enter the text for fields we want to test (or click on the checkbox)